CalShoemaker/hase/README.md

 ### About

 Hase is a Proof of Concept/Prototype of a dog finding & building service.
 Hase allows you to define parameters to narrow down dogs to an ideal set.
-Browse dogs & learn, save searches, and build your perfect dog with the help of AI to see which breed combinations & generations will be required to produce your dream dog!
+Browse dogs & learn, save searches, and build your perfect dog with the power of AI!
+See which breed combinations & generations will be required to produce your dream dog!
 Bow **WoW**, indeed.
 Upload photos, register your dog, and become part of the community!

 #### Notes